MrPrimate/ddb-adventure-muncher/docs/guide.md

 You need to have access to this content on D&D Beyond.
 7. If you want to generate tokens on scenes (Foundry v8+ only), then tick "Generate actors and tokens?".
 Please note that not all scenes have actors placed on them at the moment.
-This is a community effort, and you can see the current progress at the [spreadsheet](https://docs.google.com/spreadsheets/d/17b4jG2W521N_nFkE1jr2UGEjixHGjHGnEO9eSKhFmwo/edit?usp=sharing).
+This is a community effort, and you can see the current progress at the [nice visual display](https://docs.ddb.mrprimate.co.uk/status.html) or the boring (but more detailed) [spreadsheet](https://docs.google.com/spreadsheets/d/17b4jG2W521N_nFkE1jr2UGEjixHGjHGnEO9eSKhFmwo/edit?usp=sharing).
 8. If you wish all the Journal and Table entries to be viewable by players (useful in books such as The Players Handbook), tick this option.
 9. Click Generate.
 It may take a few minutes to generate an adventure, depending on the speed of your computer and internet.